KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-6-tips-and-tricks.md

 **Have some fun!**

-Here's a couple of fun things you can do in the command line:
+Here's a few fun things you can do in the command line:

 1. Play a fun game to sharpen your vim skills.
 Visit https://vim-adventures.com/.

 2. Make your computer talk!

     **Mac:** Type `say "Coding and Cocktails is my favorite place"`.
     {% hint style='tip' %}
 You can add new voices under System Preferences -> Accessibility -> Speech.
 If you want to specify a voice, use the syntax  `say -v "Vicki" "hey there pardner"`.
     {% endhint %}

     **Windows:** Type `PowerShell -Command "Add-Type –AssemblyName System.Speech; (New-Object System.Speech.Synthesis.SpeechSynthesizer).Speak('what you want your computer to say');"`.

 3. Ever wondered what _Star Wars: Episode IV_ would look like in all text?
 Of course you have!

     **Mac:** Type `telnet towel.blinkenlights.nl` and hit Enter.
     {% hint style='info' %}
 The `telnet` command uses a **protocol** that allows you to log in to another remote machine, located in this case at towel.blinkenlights.nl.
 A protocol is a set of procedures and rules for data transmission.
     {% endhint %}

     **Windows:** Enable telnet by following the video below, then type `winpty telnet towel.blinkenlights.nl` and hit Enter.
     {% hint style='info' %}
 The `winpty` command allows Git Bash to properly use the `telnet` command in Windows.
 You could also run `telnet towel.blinkenlights.nl` in the built-in Windows command prompt to get the same results.
     {% endhint %}

 {% raw %}
   <video id="enable-telnet" class="video-js" controls preload="auto" width="900" height="600"